aurora-opensource/au/docs/discussion/concepts/zero.md

 ### One non-use case

-It's tempting to enable `ZERO` to construct `QuantityPoint` too, not just `Quantity`.
-Wouldn't it be nice to be able to write something like this?
+It's tempting to enable `ZERO` to construct `QuantityPoint` too, not just `Quantity`, enabling us to write something like this:

 ```cpp
 QuantityPointD<Celsius> freezing_temp = ZERO;
 // Warning: will not compile!
 ```

-We forbid this, because it would do more harm than good.
+However, **we forbid this**, because it would do more harm than good.
 The reason `ZERO` works so well for `Quantity` is that its meaning is completely unambiguous, independent of any units.
 But [the whole point of `QuantityPoint`](./quantity_point.md) is that different scales can apply the label of "zero" to different points!
 Imagine we refactored our codebase to use `Fahrenheit` or `Kelvins` instead of `Celsius`.
 It would be easy to miss this line (and many others like it).
 If we did, it would completely change the meaning of our program!

 ## Conclusion